anthony-bernaert/ctk-sidebar/docs/DOCUMENTATION.md

 ##### `.add_submenu(id, text, command, icon, icon_size, override_text_x, override_icon_x, indent_level, theme, expanded)`

-Add a menu item that has a submenu.
+Adds a menu item that has a submenu.
 Works similarly as `.add_item()`, except that it returns a new `CTkSidebar` object that allows you to populate the submenu.

 Return type: `CTkSidebar`